Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

   ![Figure 1.](doc/img/nppwad2.gif)

 ### Rapid development
-  * Saving a change to any source file triggers a rebuild and reload of the server and the client page.
+  * While the app is running, saving a change to any source file triggers a rebuild and reload of the server and the client page.
 See [Auto Reload](doc/AutoReload.md) for details.
   * Clean pythonic syntax for generating html.
 See [htmltree](https://github.com/Michael-F-Ellis/htmltree) docs for details.
 Here's the function that creates all the body html in the demo above.
 ```
     def makeBody():